Problem: You want to push changes to GitHub, but you are rejected like so:

 Consider that it might be easier to integrate

 C into your work

 D sooner rather than later.
 Sometimes this is not true, but more often it is.

 In general, it pays off to be proactively aware of what others are doing (e.g. to pull or fetch often) than to always be in reactive mode, learning about your collaborator’s work only when your push is rejected.

 Finally, your early experiences collaborating with others and yourself in

-master will give you a visceral understanding of why most Git users eventually start to use branches.
+main will give you a visceral understanding of why most Git users eventually start to use branches.